Tiamarth/isabella-vivaldi/vivaldi-css.md

 &#9744; screenshots

 ### Known issues
+- buttons in searchfield and addressfield briefly flash a white border on mouse exit
 - the internal siteinfo button in the addressfield is transitioned inconsistently with the rest of the interface
-- search engine icon in search field briefly flashes a white border when mouse exits it